 - Fox (US)

 During our tests, CyberGhost was able to unblock the likes Netflix, Amazon Prime, BBC iPlayer, Hulu, Sky, and a slew of others.
 This is exactly what we expected from a provider that’s dubbed as one of the best VPNs in the industry.

-However, while we’re still talking about unblocking content, we have to mention that a Smart DNS feature was nowhere to be found.
+However, while we’re still talking about unblocking content, we have to mention that a Smart DNS feature is also available.
 Some users prefer to access content without the need for extra protection (mostly to maintain their speed).
-CyberGhost lacks that service, which means that we had to stick to their servers and the few devices their VPN app supports.
+CyberGhost has that service, which means that we don’t have to stick to their servers and the few devices their VPN app supports.

-In other words, you can’t bypass regional restrictions on PlayStation, Xbox, Chromecast, Apple TV, and Smart TVs unless you install CyberGhost on your router.
+In other words, you can configure Smart DNS and bypass regional restrictions on PlayStation, Xbox, Chromecast, Apple TV, and Smart TVs.

 This brings us back to their dedicated application.
 While using the Windows client, we used the Torrent Anonymously option.
 Apparently, CyberGhost has dedicated servers for P2P-related actions.

 Moreover, if you’re using the mobile application, this option won’t be available to select.
 However, the provider’s website states which countries include special P2P servers you can use.
 That includes:

 These are just a few locations that have P2P friendly servers.
 To check the full list, users can visit their server page.

 Privacy and Some Old Concerns